djaus2/MT3620_Grove_Shield/README.md

 # About Azure Sphere MT3620 Grove Shield Library

 This is library for Azure Sphere MT3620 Grove Shield, the shield enhences Azure Sphere by adding I2C interface and Analog input.
+Original repository: [MT3620_Grove_Shield](https://github.com/Seeed-Studio/MT3620_Grove_Shield

+**Note:** _You now have toopen Az Spehere projects as CMake projects, not as VS projects_

+The following samples have been added/modified in this repository:
+- Samples\Temp_and_Humidity_DME280
+  - Reads the temperature, pressure and humidity via I2C using a DME280 connected to the Grove Azure Sphere MT3620 Shield
+  - Nb: This shield implemenets its own I2C and communicates with the Az Spehere via its UART.
+  - Nb2: The original driver in the repository only implmenets temperature.
+That functionality has been extended to include pressure and humidity.

 ## Requirements

 - Operation Systems - Windows 10 or Ubuntu 18.04